Elizabeth Arden CFO Stephen Smith to join Hain

-(Reuters) - Perfume maker Elizabeth Arden Inc’s RDEN.O Chief Financial Officer, Stephen Smith, will join food maker Hain Celestial Group Inc (HAIN.O).
+Aug 21 (Reuters) - Perfume maker Elizabeth Arden Inc’s Chief Financial Officer, Stephen Smith, will join food maker Hain Celestial Group Inc.

 In a statement released by Arden, Smith called the Hain job an “unexpected opportunity”.